Skip to content

 Statistics on e-money payments in the eurozone

-According to the European Central Bank, the number of e-Money transactions in the Euro area in H2 2024 was 4.6bn, up 2.6% on the prior year.
-Total value was €0.3 tn, up 15.8% on the prior year. e-Money accounts accounted for 95% of volume and 93% of value, while cards accounted for 5% and 7% respectively.
+According to the European Central Bank, e-Money transactions in the Eurozone in H2 2024 were 4.6bn, up 2.6% on prior year.
+Total value was EUR 0.3 tn, up 15.8% on prior year.

 e-Money payments account for 5.97% of total payments in the Eurozone.